istio/istio.io/content/en/news/releases/1.6.x/announcing-1.6.x/upgrade-notes/index.md

 Istio 1.6 configures Istiod to be `cluster-local` by default.
 This means that an Istio gateway will only send traffic to an Istiod instance located in the same cluster.
 Workloads external to the cluster must now access Istiod via the ingress gateway.
 This configuration change was required to support multicluster deployments with master and remote clusters.
 Setting Istiod to `cluster-local` prevents the master cluster ingress gateway from seeing the Istiod endpoints in the remote cluster.
 The Istio team is actively investigating alternatives which do not require a cluster-local Istiod.

-To override the default `cluster-local` behavior, modify the configuration in the `MeshConfig` section as show below:
+To override the default `cluster-local` behavior, modify the configuration in the `MeshConfig` section as shown below:

 {{< text yaml >}}
 values: